 If you click on your own live ads or artificially inflate monetised impressions, your AdMob account may be suspended.
 If, after your account has been un-suspended, invalid activity persists and continues to contribute low value traffic to our ads ecosystem, then we may have to disable your account.

 Here are some resources to review for AdMob test ads.

 We understand your concern about the actions taken against your account.
 Our actions are the result of careful investigation by our team of dedicated specialists, taking into account the interests of our advertisers, publishers and users.
 Though you might be disappointed with our decision, we are unable to reinstate your account.

 Please also note that publishers disabled for invalid activity are not allowed any further participation in AdSense.
 For this reason, these publishers may not open new accounts.

 Lastly, Google does reserve the right to disable an account for any reason, including invalid activity from any source.

 According to our Terms and Conditions, publishers disabled for invalid activity may not receive any further payment.
 Where appropriate and possible, we'll refund your earnings to affected advertisers.

-You may disregard the PIN mailing you've recently received, since publishers disabled for invalid activity do not receive any further payment.
+You may disregard the PIN mailing that you've recently received, since publishers disabled for invalid activity do not receive any further payment.
 Where appropriate and possible, we'll refund your earnings to affected advertisers.

 After your AdSense account has been reinstated, it may take up to 48 hours for all of our servers to be informed of the change and ad serving to resume.
-We apologize for the inconvenience and appreciate your patience.
+We apologise for the inconvenience and appreciate your patience.